-For DBS Bank (Hong Kong) Limited's franchise (goodwill of \$4,631 million as at 31 December 2019), we evaluated management's cash flow forecasts and the process by which they were developed.
+For DBS Bank (Hong Kong) Limited's franchise (goodwill of \$4,631 million as at 31 December 2020), we evaluated management's cash flow forecasts and the process by which they were developed.
 Together with valuation specialists in our team, we assessed discount rate and growth rate assumptions against the Group's own historical performance and available external industry and economic indicators.

-We reviewed management's sensitivity analysis over the key assumptions to determine whether any reasonably possible change in these assumptions would result in an impairment, and also performed our own stress analysis based on the situation in Hong Kong.
+We reviewed management's sensitivity analysis over the key assumptions to determine whether any reasonably possible change in these assumptions would result in an impairment, and also performed our own stress analysis based on the circumstances in Hong Kong and considering the market outlook given the current COVID-19 pandemic.

-We concur with management's assessment that goodwill balances are not impaired as at 31 December 2019.
+We concur with management's assessment that goodwill balances are not impaired as at 31 December 2020.